pluralsight/guides/in-review/microsoft-net/building-a-generic-csv-writer-reader-using-reflection/article.md

 1,murat,""aykanat""
 2,john,""smith""
 ```
-That would read as; name is murat, lastname is "aykanat".
+That would read as; name is murat, lastname is `aykanat`.

 #### Headers
 You can also add headers to the columns.